Contact

 Digital politics, politics of artificial intelligence, global digital cultures, online extreme speech and hate speech, news and journalism, urban politics, and media policy.

-Prior to joining LMU Munich, Udupa was Associate Professor of Journalism and Media Studies at the School of Public Policy, Central European University.
+Prior to joining LMU Munich, Udupa was Associate Professor of Journalism and Media Studies at the School of Public Policy, Central European University, and Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity.

 Across ongoing research projects, Udupa’s work has traced the transforming media and urban landscapes of late capitalism.
 Conceptually, her work raises the question of "mediation" as a media technological, performative, and experiential space to articulate political practice.
 Keen to create conversational spaces between research and communities, her projects have sought to translate research findings into possibilities in the “real world”, inviting policy makers, critical scholars and students to join hands in a collaborative effort to address the “dark side” of digital communication.
 She is eager to work with students committed to critical research on digitalization and digital media, especially to devise ways to creatively think through issues of marginalization and digital harms as well as the potentiality of digital participations.